(You’re reading Part 2. Click here if you wish to read Part 1.)

 » AUTONOMY: Thanks to the sending of data instead of the video, only a small amount of battery power is used and the System can be self-sufficient by utilizing solar energy

-The Vessel Monitoring System is a system enabled by Instrumentation Technologies in collaboration with Oracle.
+The Vessel Recognition System is a system enabled by Instrumentation Technologies in collaboration with Oracle.

 • Software and hardware development